Park Hye-jeong: Weightlifting style

-Reality Television Appearances
+Reality television appearances

-In 2024, she appeared in episode #519 of I Live Alone, a popular and long-running Korean reality series where she showed her daily routine living in an athlete's dorm, training among male weightlifting competitors, and taking direction from her coach.
-She also appeared in episodes #263-264 for Boss in the Mirror, another Korean reality show.
+In 2024, Park appeared in episode #519 of I Live Alone, a popular and long-running Korean reality series where she showed her daily routine living in an athletes' dorm, training among male weightlifting competitors, and taking direction from her coach.
+She also appeared in episodes #263-264 of Boss in the Mirror, another Korean reality show.
+She appeared in episodes 716 and 736 of Running Man.